-In January of 1959, nine Soviet college students were killed under mysterious circumstances while hiking through the Ural Mountains in what's now known as the Dyatlov Pass incident.
+In January of 1959, nine young Soviet hikers died under mysterious circumstances while trekking through the Ural Mountains in what's now known as the Dyatlov Pass incident.

-From what was recovered from cameras and diaries discovered at the site of their deaths, investigators were able to piece together that on February 1, the hiking team began to make their way through the then-unnamed pass leading to Otorten.
+Based on what was recovered from cameras and diaries discovered at the site of the hikers’ deaths, investigators were able to piece together that on February 1, the team began to make their way through the then-unnamed pass leading to Otorten.

 As they pushed through the hostile climate toward the base of the mountain, they were hit with snowstorms that ripped through the narrow pass.
 Decreasing visibility caused the team to lose their sense of direction, and instead of moving toward Otorten, they accidentally deviated west and found themselves on the slope of a nearby mountain.